-All areas of this site will be open with the exception of the upper levels and tower at Bishop's Palace.
-Please be sure to follow any safety messaging on site.
+All areas of this site will be open with the exception of the tearoom, long gallery and small closet rooms.
+Entrance will be through the vestibule door.

 In line with best practice in the visitor attractions industry and as advised by Capability Scotland, visitors with disabilities are treated on an equal basis with all other visitors and entry is charged at the appropriate admission category rate - Adult/Concession/Child.
 Proof of disability is not required.

 We recognise that some disabled visitors may need help to visit our sites and we offer free entry for accompanying carers, these can be added when making your booking.
 Please note this is limited to two carers per transaction.

 Accessible parking is at the back of the house.
 The main car park is covered with loose gravel.

 - 20m from the accessible parking spaces over level paving stones